This post is my overview post on sealers.

 Legally linseed is zero-VOC, but it does give off natural volatile compounds.
 I do a deep review of linseed and tung oil in a dedicated post.

-A well-known brand available worldwide.
-Their stains alone are low odor but they are meant to be used with the top coat of Polyox Oil.
+A well-known worldwide brand, OSMO stains alone are low odor but they are meant to be used with the top coat of Polyox Oil.

 I did really like the stain colors though.
 The Wood Wax comes in bright colors (along with the usual wood stain colors and greys and white) which would be fun for art and toys.